top of page

 This unit is relevant to events that are diverse in nature and are coordinated in many industry contexts, including the tourism, hospitality, sport, cultural and community sectors.

-It applies to event coordinators who operate independently, and are responsible for making a range of operational decisions.
-They may work in commercial event or function venues, such as hotels, clubs, theatres, and convention and exhibition centres.
+It applies to event coordinators who operate independently and are responsible for making a range of operational decisions.
+They may work in commercial event venues, such as hotels, clubs, theatres, and convention and exhibition centres.

 collapse icons-01.png